Rising-Stars-by-Sunshine/Jiayang-Hong-STATS201-/README.md

 1. Setting up a local or cloud-based machine learning environment.
 2. Conducting EDA on human locomotion data to derive meaningful insights.
 3. Creating a reproducible workflow for data analysis.
+This project provides a systematic approach to set up a machine learning workstation and explore scientific communication using a dataset focused on human locomotion over compliant terrains.
 ---

 ## System Configuration Instructions